Here comes personal income and spending ...

-The latest reading on personal income and spending is set for release at the bottom of the hour.
+The February report on personal income and spending is set for release at 8:30 am ET.

-Expectations are for the report to show income and spending both rose 0.4% in July.
+Expectations are for income to rise 0.3% while spending is expected to increase 0.2%.

-This report follows Thursday’s second estimate of second quarter GDP, which indicated that personal spending rose at a rate of 3.1% in the quarter, better than expected by economists.

-Friday’s report will also include the latest personal consumption expenditures reading, a measure of inflation that on a “core” basis — which excludes the more volatile cost of food and gas — is expected to rise 1.3%.
+This report also includes the latest reading on PCE, a measure of inflation, with “core” PCE — which strips out the more volatile cost of food and gas — expected to show prices rose 1.3% over last year in February and 0.1% over the prior month.

 Business Insider Emails & Alerts